 Morphine and codeine are probably the most well-known opiates.
 They’re two of the oldest pain medications, and doctors still prescribe them today.
 Thebaine isn’t used as a pain medication in its natural state.
 It’s converted into other chemicals, such as oxycodone or hydrocodone, which are used in the popular medications Percocet and Vicodin, respectively.

 Oxycodone and hydrocodone are examples of semi-synthetic opioids.
-Semi-synthetic opioids are man-made chemicals that are derived from the naturally occurring opiates.
+Semi-synthetic opioids are man-made chemicals that are derived from naturally occurring opiates.
 Diacetylmorphine, more commonly known as heroin, is another example of a semi-synthetic opioid.
-It’s derived from morphine.
+Heroin is manufactured by boiling morphine and acetic anhydride.

-Scientists have also created opioids in laboratories.
-These drugs are known as synthetic opioids.
+Scientists have also created drugs in laboratories that mimic the effects of opiates but are not derived from the opium poppy.
+These manufactured, or synthesized, drugs are known as synthetic opioids.
 Examples include methadone, fentanyl and meperidine.

 The all-encompassing term opioid can be used to refer to drugs that fall into three categories: opiates, semi-synthetic opioids and synthetic opioids.